lumensparkxy/704_odyssey_engine/README.md

 | Continue a session | `python main.py --session <session_id>` |
 | Non-interactive scripted (minimal) | `python scripts/simple_research.py` |
 | Non-interactive scripted (advanced) | `python scripts/new_research.py` |

+### Entering multi-line prompts

+When you use the interactive CLI (`python main.py`) and choose **Start New Research**, you can pick a query entry mode:

+- `single`: one line prompt
+- `multiline`: paste multiple lines, then end with a line containing only `END` (or send EOF with Ctrl-D)
+- `file`: load a prompt from a `.txt` / `.md` file

+This is useful for longer “brief”-style prompts (constraints, rubric, sections, etc.) that don’t fit nicely on a single line.

 Session IDs are printed/logged after initialization; JSON lives in `sessions/`.